Overview

 In addition to construction litigation, he has handled complex multidistrict cases, in particular a group of consolidated environmental contamination cases representing a U.S. Environmental Protection Agency remediation contractor (In re Gold King Mine, D.N.M.).

 As a much-honored collegiate debater, collegiate debate scholarship recipient, adjunct professor coaching debate teams at both Cal State Northridge and Willamette, and a law school moot court and mock trial champion, Peter developed early the oral advocacy skills he puts to use litigating for his clients.
-Proud of his Irish heritage, Peter has been recognized 10 years in a row (2013-2023) as one of the top 100 Irish lawyers in the United States by the Irish Legal 100 (created by the Irish Voice newspaper).
+Proud of his Irish heritage, Peter has been recognized for more than 10 years in a row (2013-24) as one of the top 100 Irish lawyers in the United States by the Irish Legal 100 (created by the Irish Voice newspaper).

 Results